-Field Description Model/ SKU/ Serial Number These fields identify your UPS device.
-Manufacture Date The date your UPS was manufactured.
+Field Description Model/ SKU/ These fields identify your UPS device.
+Serial Number Manufacture Date The date your UPS was manufactured.
 Firmware Revision The revision numbers of the firmware modules currently installed on the UPS.
 Firmware Revision2 The second revision number of the firmware currently installed on the UPS.
 This is used when multiple processors require different versions.
 Apparent Power Rating The total VA capability of the UPS.
 Real Power Rating The total load capability (in Watts) of the UPS.
-Apparent Power Rating/Phase The VA capability of each UPS phase.
-More technically, it is the present apparent power for each phase in Volt-Amps (VA).
+The VA capability of each UPS phase.
+Apparent Power Rating/Phase More technically, it is the present apparent power for each phase in Volt-Amps (VA).
 Apparent power is the product of RMS (root mean square) volts and RMS amperes.
 Real Power Rating/Phase The total load capability (in Watts) of the UPS.
 The present active bypass power for each phase in watts (W).
 Active power is the time average of the instantaneous product of voltage and current.
-About UPS Monitoring Software Contains various information about software directly monitoring the UPS serially or over USB.
 Internal Battery SKU/ External Battery SKU These fields identify the part numbers for your batteries.
-This can be useful when troubleshooting problems.
+This can be useful when troubleshooting problems or when ordering replacement parts.